-There's a popular saying amongst doctors - common things happens commonly.
+There's a popular saying amongst doctors - common things happen commonly.
 If you see a bird in Singapore, it's likely to be a sparrow, not a kingfisher.

-What about the causes for lower back pain?
+What about the causes of lower back pain?

 Your spine is made up of a series of bones stacked onto each other.
-These bones are cushioned by disks, which protect your bones by absorbing the shocks from daily activities like walking and lifting.
+These bones are cushioned by disks, which protect your bones by absorbing the shocks from daily activities such as walking and lifting.